Bambo-Rambo/RNG-Guides/HordeRNG.md

 if you plan on syncing the nature and/or manipulating for the HA.
 In that case, check the "Assume Synced" box in the tool, select a random nature from the list and set the value of the "HA" box to anything between 1-5.
 The frame(s) with the Hidden Ability will show the correct gender.
-Don't set them as target frames yet, I will get back to this later.
+Don't set them as target frames yet, we will get back to this later.

 ### Getting Started - Calculating the Honey delay

 Load the game and enter the bag.
-The first try will be random in order to find the delay for our current locaton.
+The first try will be random in order to find and adjust the delay for our current locaton.

 Inside the bag, highight the Honey and press 'A' once so you will be ready to use it.